 Optimize for Mobile Video

 Video has well and truly gone mobile—and not just for entertainment.
 According to an extensive Think with Google Insights study, “42% of researchers use a mobile device during the B2B purchasing process.
 Of those users, there has been 91% growth over the past two years throughout the entire path.”
-Basically, B2B buyers are using mobile video to make purchasing decisions, and they’re using mobile video throughout the entire buyer’s journey, not just the discovery phase.
+Basically, B2B buyers use mobile video to make purchasing decisions from start to finish, not just the discovery phase.
 That’s a big deal.